kinopio-club/kinopio-help/posts/creating-cards-and-connections.md

 Think of **cards** like individual thoughts, and ideas.
 New ideas and insights form when we **connect** cards to each other, whether by ourselves, or by collaborating with friends.

+There's no limit to number of cards and connections you can add to a space.

 > I like how cute and quirky it is and I'm surprised at how it's helping me organize my thoughts without even trying, It's like magic. – Raphaël Mongeau

 ## Click (or tap) anywhere to make new cards, then just start typing